Did Facebook deactivate your ad account for no reason out of the blue and you’re freaking out right now trying to figure out how do I move forward?

 The second thing is the ad account.

 When you’ve got an ad account with a ton of different denied ads or that’s experienced multiple terms of service violation in the past, you are screwed.
-For this reason, you may need to start a brand new ad account in order to prevent your ads to be continually rejected.
+For this reason, you may need to start a brand new ad account to prevent your ads to be continually rejected.

 However, do this at your own risk because Facebook doesn’t like this.